Gordonzi/Pentaho-Training/partner_workshop.md

 menu: true
 ---
 ### Story
   Secondhand Lens (SL) have a number of Camera stores throughout the United Kingdom and United States, which primarily sell secondhand camera lenses.
 Along with their store sales, they also have a website which customers can purchase these lenses online.
-  Up to now, SL’s business analysts and management team had to reach out to the operation team to run queries on the transactional database to collect data and generate reports.
-The poor data quaility has resulted in the execution of .
+  Up to now, SL’s business analysts and management team had to reach out to the I.T operations team to run queries on the transactional database to generate basic reports.
+Data Analysts need to be empowered to 'slice and dice' the data on an ad-hoc basis, i.e. by time, geography, or lens type.
+Managers wish to updated in a timely manner with operational and financial reports.
-  Data Analysts and Managers needed to be empowered to 'slice and dice' the data, a process currently performed by the I.T department.
-The Data Analysts are looking for trends and patterns by analyzing the sales data from different perspectives (i.e.. time or geography, or lens type).
   A new approach is required to access their data, and Pentaho Analytics Suite is a perfect solution.
 The company has provided the following high-level requirements:
      • Users login to a portal and execute / create reports.
      • Data Analysts require an OLAP solution, so they can measure their sales: o By sales channel